 For many years, umbrellas were seen as practical, slightly dull, items that were completely different to the lighter type of parasols.
 These came in all colours and were far more suited to women's fashion and flirting - familiar to all Jane Austen readers!

 Samuel Fox's lighter steel ribbed umbrella design in the mid nineteenth century created the template for modern umbrella design.
 Hans Haupt also made a major breakthrough, inventing the first telescoping pocket umbrella in late 1920s Berlin.
 And although umbrellas have become lighter and have improved coatings like Teflon, the classic canopy shape remains a tested and timeless sight.

 With today's incredible range of colours and patterns, there's a perfect umbrella for everyone - and they make a practical, stylish and thoughtful present for adults and children alike.

-Take a peek at Peach Perfect's Art Umbrellas, Beautiful Brollies, Inside Out Umbrellas, Sports Umbrellas and our dainty little Woodland Fairy Umbrella for all the inspiration you need.
+Take a peek at Peach Perfect's range of beautiful and practical umbrellas in our accessories collection, not forgetting our revolutionary Inside Out Umbrellas, and Sports Umbrellas .
 And get your family and friends ready for singing - and splashing - in the rain this Autumn!